Oreoluwaomo/100-days-of-python/Day-33-start/README.md

 ### Final Thoughts

 Day 33 marked a shift from basic scripting to data-driven automation.

-This project showed how Python can monitor real-world events and respond automatically  a key concept behind modern software systems.
+This project showed how Python can monitor real world events and respond automatically  a key concept behind modern software systems.